DarraghReid/just_jokes/README.md

 7. As a first time user, I want to be able to delete my jokes.
 8. As a first time user, I want to be able to "like" jokes.
 9. As a first time user, I want to be able to add jokes to a list of my favourites.
+10. As a first time user, I want to be able to search for specific jokes.

 #### Returning User Goals
 1. As a returning user, I want to be immediately familiar with the layout of the site.